 The Doctor Who Episodic Game Initiative, commissioned for BBC Online and driven by BBC Wales Interactive, is part of the BBC’s campaign to increase computer literacy amongst those who aren’t regular net users.
 Doctor Who: The Adventure Games comprises 4 interactive downloadable computer games, in which players assume control of the Doctor Who characters and embark on online adventures.

-A further requirement was the development of a reporting tool to tie in with the game and capture its progress data, in order for the BBC to monitor game use.
+A further requirement was the design, development and implementation of a reporting tool to tie in with the game and capture its progress data, in order for the BBC to monitor game use.
 It was very important for the BBC that a flexible approach be taken to this project, allowing them to be involved with development throughout the duration of the work and change its direction if necessary.

-management approach was adopted, which involved splitting the project into short two-week ‘sprints’, enabling our team to take a flexible approach and modify their processes as requirements changed.
-Using this iterative system, Box UK developed services to communicate with various BBC systems, which was integrated as a single application, along with a reporting application for BBC administrators to view graphs displaying gameplay statistics.
+Once the project’s key technical requirements had been set, an Agile management approach was adopted, which involved splitting the project into short two-week ‘sprints’, enabling our team to take a flexible approach and modify their processes as requirements changed.
+Using this iterative system, Box UK developed services to communicate with various BBC systems, which were integrated as a single bespoke application, along with a reporting application for BBC administrators to view graphs displaying gameplay statistics.
 High levels of performance were crucial to cope with the expected traffic as a result of the many call to actions implemented by the BBC.